GemNet: Universal Directional Graph Neural Networks for Molecules: From spherical representations to directional message passing

 \textbf{General filters.} To see the relationship to GNNs we furthermore need to generalize the filter $F_{\text{sphere}}(\vx_{ba}, \hat{\vr}_i)$.
 This filter only depends on the angle $\measuredangle \hat{\vr}_i \hat{\vx}_{ba}$ since it is rotationally invariant: \begin{lemma} $F_{\text{\upshape sphere}}(\mR \vx, \mR \hat{\vr}) = F_{\text{\upshape sphere}}(\vx, \hat{\vr})$ for any rotation matrix $\mR$. \end{lemma} We can therefore substitute $F_{\text{sphere}}$ with a general learnable filter $F_1$ that is parametrized by this relative angle.
 Since $F_{\text{sphere}}$ arises as a special case we do not lose expressivity.
 We thus obtain

-We have now arrived at a message passing scheme that has universal approximation guarantees and is only based on relative directional information.
+We have now arrived at a message passing scheme that is directly derived from a theoretical model with universal approximation guarantees but only requires relative directional information.
 To see the connection to GNNs we interpret these discretized spherical representations as edge embeddings pointing towards $\hat{\vr}_o$ and $\hat{\vr}_i$. \cref{eq:gem} then corresponds to two-hop message passing between the edge embeddings of $\hat{\vr}_o$ and $\hat{\vr}_i$ via the edge $\hat{\vx}_{ba}$.
 Interestingly, the central learnable part of \cref{eq:gem} is the product of the filters $F_1(x_{ba}, \measuredangle \hat{\vr}_i \hat{\vx}_{ba})$ and $F_2(\measuredangle \hat{\vr}_o \hat{\vr}_i)$ with the input representation, which is strikingly similar to the Hadamard product used in modern GNNs \citep{schutt_schnet:_2017,gasteiger_fast_2020} -- except that these only use one-hop message passing.